AER-RC/solar-source-function/README.md

 # Dependencies

-Before running the download script, the user will need to install the Zenodo Python API, which can be done with:
+Running this code is dependent on a couple of binary files that are available for [direct download on Zenodo](https://zenodo.org/record/4336064) -- these were built on Linux systems with CentOS7 architecture.
+The user is responsible for staging files as the [code expects them](#staging).
+Alternatively, downloading _and_ staging is done in [`get_solar_binary_data.py`](https://github.com/AER-RC/solar-source-function/blob/master/get_solar_binary_data.py), but before running the download script, the user will need to install the Zenodo Python API, which can be done with:

 ```
 pip install -r requirements.txt